mpanu/mpan-chat/README.md

 Alternatively you can run:
 ### `npm start`
-This stard the development UI.
-Note that the server needs to be started manually.
+This will start the [Create React App](https://github.com/facebook/create-react-app) development UI.
+Note that the server still needs to be started manually.